 Hiking in France with a laptop computer in your luggage is certaily not advisable.
 No-one in charge of luggage transfers will take any responsibilty for it.

 Believe it or not, the provision of internet services, like any other service in French villages, is down to the Mayor.
-So just as s/he may refuse piped gas provision to homes for fear of explosions, access to 4G internet connections may not have been given the go ahead.
+So just as s/he may refuse piped gas into homes for fear of explosions, access to 4G internet connections may not have been given the go ahead.

-Under such circumstances, we suggest you keep to SMS, or mobile text messaging, as your main means of contact with the outside world.
-We would also not recommend the use of any ‘heavy duty’ roaming services on your phone.
-Whilst, technologically-speaking, The French are as fluent as the rest, the level of telecoms competition is low and so fees can be high, so don’t go downloading and full-length feature films on your mobiles for après-bar consumption!
+We suggest you prioritise communication by SMS, or mobile text messaging, as your main means of contact with the outside world.
+We do not recommend the use of any ‘heavy duty’ roaming services on your phone.
+The level of telecoms competition is low and fees can be high – so don’t go downloading any full-length feature films for après-bar consumption!

-As for snail mail, La Poste is the butt of many a French joke, and the most successful French film of all time, Danny Boon’s “Chez les Schtis,” (released in 2008 and in the process of being re-made for the US market) piled further derision on this national institution.
+As for snail mail, La Poste is the butt of many a French joke.
+The most successful French film of all time, Danny Boon’s “Chez les Schtis,” (released in 2008) piled further derision on this national institution.
 Unless you really have nothing better to do than queue for half a day, buy stamps where possible from newsagents (La Presse).
 Post your postcards using the little yellow metallic boxes on village walls, or from the airport or railway station of your choice.

-That said, we are aware that steps are being taken to automate some post offices in busy towns.
+That said, there are steps afoot to automate some post offices in busy towns.
 In these recent developments, staff stand around and point you in the direction of a machine rather than sit behind glass windows.
-Progress for some, but woe betide if the machines malfunction!
+Progress for some, but woe betide if the machines malfunction.
+Cue the gallic shrug!

 Communicating with The Enlightened Traveller